seanlmcgill/ng2spin/readme.md

 ```

 Now we've got an instance of the spin.js object created than we can show and hide as needed.
 Next comes the magic, we create a service that holds a shared observable in order to control the spinner component from other components within the application.
-Note, it's important to import the Rxjs 'share' operator in order to create the shared observable, I did so in a file called rxjs-operators.ts that I've imported into my main application component.
+Note: it's important to import the Rxjs 'share' operator in order to create the shared observable, I did so in a file called rxjs-operators.ts that I've imported into my main application component.

 ```
 @Injectable()